 French Lavender: In Great Distress

 What would I do if I couldn’t get pure essential oils?
 How do I know if the essential oils I am buying are pure?
 How can I know the origin and the species of the oil I am buying?
 Does this mean that I need to question whether all the oils I may be buying that I am told are pure are actually pure?
-Because the salesperson and the promotional literature say so, does that make it so?
+Because the salesperson and the promotional literature says I’m buying lavender essential oil, for instance, does that make it so?

 These are the questions that every person representing, selling, buying, or using essential oils should be asking.
 If you buy an oil from a broker who tells you it is pure, does it guarantee that it is?
 Absolutely not!
 Many essential oils come from countries far away from us, and visiting the distilleries could be very difficult.

 An essential oil such as frankincense is one where people can easily be deceived.
 Even if you were to go to Oman and buy directly from the market in Salalah, the land of frankincense, could you be guaranteed that you are buying pure Boswellia sacra frankincense?
 Absolutely not!